-A Christian writer, Ibrahim Luqa, says that "Jesus had not received a book from heaven but he Himself had prepared his teachings and preached them to the people.
+A Christian writer, Ibrahim Luqa, says: "Jesus had not received a book from heaven but he himself had prepared his teachings and preached them to the people.
 He neither received this teaching himself, nor arranged for it to be written, but he transmitted it orally to his selected Apostles whom he sent to many different areas to proclaim his message and to teach other people.
 In this sense they are regarded as his Apostles.
 Jesus promised them before he departed from them that he would not leave them as orphans but he would send the Holy Spirit to them to teach them everything and to remind them what he had said to them.
-(54) The same writer goes on to say that this promise was fulfilled at Pentecost on the fiftieth day after the ascension.
-Thus the four Gospels were written from four different points of view "Yet the Gospels are one that bear four faces and not four distinct Gospels as Muslims thought".
-(55)
+(60) The same writer goes on to say that this promise was fulfilled at Pentecost on the fiftieth day after the ascension.
+Thus the four gospels were written from four different points of view 'Yet the gospels are one that bears four faces and not four distinct gospels as Muslims thought."
+(61)

-It is worth noting that the last passage in the above quotation seems to apply the ambiguity in number of the Christian Trinity to the Gospels.
+It is worth noting that the last passage in the above quotation seems to apply to the gospels the ambiguity in number of the Christian Trinity.

-However, M.H.
-Abd al-Aziz argues for the validity of the Muslim belief in a single divine book, referring to many passages in the evangelists which mention 'a Gospel', or 'the Gospel'.
-(56) The flaw in Abd al-Aziz's argument is his understanding of 'the Gospel' as indicating a single book.
+However, M. H. 'Abd al-'Aziz argues for the validity of the Muslim belief in a single Divine book, referring to many passages in the evangelists which mention "a Gospel", or "the Gospel" (62) The flaw in 'Abd al-'Aziz's argument is his understanding of "the Gospel" as indicating a single book.

 A Christian writer, W. Cantwell Smith, regarded the Muslim view as a misinterpretation of the Gospel, an error which should be recognized by Christians and historians of religion.
-"For Muslims to say that Jesus brought the Injil is as though Christians were to say of Muhammad that he brought the Sahihan or al-Kutub al-Sittah".
-(57) The above remark suggests that the parallel is to be drawn between the four Gospels and Islamic tradition, rather than the Qur'an and the four Gospels, on the basis that both writings are considered to be records of the sayings and events of Jesus and Muhammad which were collected and written by the disciples of the two men.
-Muslims would accept comparing their Tradition with the four Gospels, but they attach more authenticity to the Hadith 'Tradition' than the four Gospels.
-(58) It should be noted that Muslims claim to be just as cautious in accepting the Tradition as do some free-thinking Christians with regard to their scriptures.
-Muslims possess what they call Isnad, an uninterrupted chain of authorities on which a Tradition is based, i.e. one must know the time and the place at which the passage was uttered, the people who first heard and narrated it, the people who transmitted it person to person from the Prophet Muhammad down to the Hafiz or the last narrator.
+"For Muslims to say that Jesus brought the Injil is as though Christians were to say of Muhammad that he brought the Sahihan or Al-Kutub As-Sittah."
+(63) The above remark suggests that the parallel is to be drawn between the four gospels and Islamic tradition, rather than the Qur'an and the four gospels, on the basis that both writings are considered to be records of the sayings and events of Jesus and Muhammad which were collected and written by the disciples of the two men.
+Muslims would accept a comparison of their Tradition with the four gospels, but they attach more authenticity to the Hadith, Tradition, than the four gospels.
+(64) It should be noted that Muslims claim to be just as cautious in accepting the Tradition as do some free-thinking Christians with regard to their scriptures.
+Muslims possess what they call Isnad, an uninterrupted chain of authorities on which a Tradition is based, i.e., one must know the time and the place at which the passage was uttered, the people who first heard and narrated it, the people who transmitted it person to person from Prophet Muhammad down to the Hafiz or the last narrator.
 Everything concerning the Tradition is well-examined.
 Ibn Hazm regards this meticulous method as a means of authenticating Tradition, and one of the unique privileges of Islam, which according to him, is not to be found in other religions.
-(59) The question of how the Christian Tradition was transmitted and corrupted will be treated later.
+(65) The question of how the Christian Tradition was transmitted and corrupted will be treated later.

-Ibn Hazm is fully aware that unlike the Jewish belief in The Law, Christians do not consider their Gospels to be sent from heaven.
+Ibn Hazm is fully aware that unlike the Jewish belief in the Torah, Christians do not consider their gospels to be sent from heaven.